NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 - Do not wireframe, use ARC/ARW, Collision skeletons, hitboxes or other irregular viewer features to try and gain an unfair advantage.
 Firestorm’s combat feature is acceptable.
 - There is no definitive height restriction, provided such **isn't abused.** It will be judged on case-by-case basis.
 - Dodgerolls should take you no further than 10 meters and may not function in midair.
-- Do not use grapplehooks, breachcharges or any other movement enhancers/jetpacks, teleporters or medic-TPs.
+- Do not use sprint style movement enhancers/jetpacks, teleporters or medic-TPs.
-- No obnoxious sound or light spam.
+-No obnoxious sound, light or gesture spam.
 - Do not loiter during or after combat without the Defense O.I.C.'s permission.
 - Do not do raid interception on other militaries.
 - We reserve the right to fully enforce as well as make exemptions to the regulations listed in this document.